Ukrainian Freedom Orchestra: History

-Recording
+Recordings

 Deutsche Grammophon issued a recording of the orchestra's performance in Warsaw in 2023 of Beethoven’s Symphony No 9, with Schiller’s “Ode to Joy” sung by the soloists and chorus in Ukrainian.
 The opening word of the ode became “Slava”, from the cry "Slava Ukraini! (“Glory to Ukraine!")
 The soloists included the Ukrainian soprano Olga Kulchynska and the Ukrainian bass-baritone Vladyslav Buialskyi.

+A Hymn to Peace, a recording of the orchestra's performance of Beethoven's Symphony No. 9 in Teatr Wielki, Warsaw was released in 2025.

+In February 2026 Deutsche Grammophon released the orchestra's performance of Beethoven’s Symphony No 5.
+The concert was recorded live in Vilnius during the orchestra's 2025 tour.
+The recording was released in time for the fourth anniversary of Russia’s invasion of Ukraine.

+Beethoven 5 and Suite from The Mothers of Kherson was released by Deutsche Grammophon in 2026.